 In the Open Scan mode, your default working channel is the channel your radio switches to when you press the PTT while scanning.
-To define your working channel simply select the required channel before you press SCAN. e.g. to make channel 24 your working channel, simply select channel 24 before pressing SCAN.
+To define your working channel simply select the required channel before you press the SCAN key. e.g. to make channel 24 your working channel, simply select channel 24 before pressing the SCAN key.